 Bhogi is a festival marked on the first day of the four-day Makarsankranti celebration in Southern India states.
 It is quite popular in Tamil Nadu, Andhra Pradesh, Karnataka, Maharashtra, and Telangana.
-The main idea of the holiday is to throw away old and useless things cleaning and decluttering your household.
+The main idea of the holiday is to throw away old and useless things as well as clean and declutter your household.
 People light up a huge bonfire when it gets dark, burning furniture and other things.
 Clothes, decor items, and other personal belongings go into a fire.

-Bhogi is followed by three more days of Makarasankranti festivities with colourful decorations and feasts.
+Bhogi is followed by three more days of Makarasankranti festivities with colorful decorations and feasts.
 Children go house to house, singing and asking for treats and money.
 There are dances, kite flying, and bathing in sacred rivers or lakes to give thanks to the sun.
 Every 12 years, Makarsankranti is marked by a mass pilgrimage, reaching 100 million people to pray to the sun and bathe at the Prayaga confluence of the rivers Ganga and Yamuna.